Skip to main content

 The sensation of exhaustion after a night of insufficient rest is a universal human experience.
 It is a profound lack of physical energy, a fog that clouds mental clarity, and a distinct feeling of being out of sync with the world.
 This experience is the body’s primary alarm system, signaling a deep biological disturbance.

 The architecture of our internal world, governed by a precise network of chemical messengers, is profoundly sensitive to the cycles of rest and wakefulness.
-When sleep becomes chronically scarce, this internal communication system begins to falter, starting with the hormones that regulate our and daily rhythms.
+When sleep becomes chronically scarce, this internal communication system begins to falter, starting with the hormones that regulate our stress response and daily rhythms.

 Understanding this process begins with the hypothalamic-pituitary-adrenal (HPA) axis, the body’s central stress response system.
 Think of it as the command center for managing threats and challenges.
 At the heart of this system is cortisol, a glucocorticoid hormone that is essential for life.